Travelling Abroad for Refugees

 Do you wish to pack your bags and go away for a while?
 Whether you want to travel for work- or family-related reasons or would like to have a holiday abroad, it is not always clear which countries you are permitted to go to as a refugee.
 Here, we try to clarify which countries you are allowed to travel to with your residence status and travel document as a refugee.

-In principle, Foreign citizens in Germany are required to have a valid passport or a substitute passport.
+In principle, Foreign citizens in Germany are required to have a valid passport or a substitute passport to travel into Germany and reside here.
 The issuing and renewal of foreign citizens' passports is usually the responsibility of the embassy or consulate of their country of origin.

-However, certain groups of people are exempt from this regulation, for whom a passport substitute could be issued:
+However, certain groups of people are exempt from this regulation, for whom a passport substitute could be issued in Germany:

-• People for whom a national ban on deportation has been established and who have no reasonable opportunity to obtain a passport from their home country.
+- People for whom a national ban on deportation has been established and who have no reasonable opportunity to obtain a passport from their country of origin.

 The mentioned groups are often issued a passport replacement document ("Passersatzpapier") in Germany, which exists in three forms: